sriumcp/docs/docs/tutorials/abn/abn.md

         - name: recommender-stable
           # deploy is shorthand for k8s deployment
           type: deploy
-        # second track with the default weight of 1
+        # second version with the default weight of 1
       - resources:
         - name: recommender-candidate
           type: svc